Usage

 Committing Changes

-- The resource list shows all uncommitted changes with:
+- The changes list shows all uncommitted changes with:

 - Resource name and type